 I hate grocery shopping.

 I hate big crowds.
 I hate navigating bulky carts.
 I love kids but they, too, hate grocery stores and feel the need to declare it publicly.
-I could throw a 100-decibel tantrum too, but unfortunately it doesn't make someone finish all my shopping faster.
+I could throw a 100-decibel tantrum too, but unfortunately, it doesn't make someone finish all my shopping faster.

-1. Plan Out Your Meals
+1. Plan Out Their Meals

 2. Make the Ultimate Grocery List

-3. Organize Your List Like A Pro
+3. Organize a Grocery List Like A Pro

 4. Figure Out the Perfect Time to Shop